Battle of Jerusalem: Attempts to cut the Nablus road

 Operating in the hills to the north of the infantry divisions, the Yeomanry Mounted Division continued to struggle to advance.
-They moved across the roughest and bleakest areas of the Judean Hills toward Beit Ur el Tahta in a single-file column nearly 6 mi long.
+They moved across the roughest and bleakest areas of the Hebron Hills toward Beit Ur el Tahta in a single-file column nearly 6 mi long.
 At 11:30 on 21 November the leading regiment, the Dorset Yeomanry descended from the hills on which Beit Ur el Foqa stands and found Ottoman units holding the western rim of the Zeitun Ridge above them.
 This ridge, to the west of Bireh, was held by 3,000 Ottoman troops (the whole of the 3rd Ottoman Cavalry Division and half of the 24th Division) with several artillery batteries.
 Although the dismounted Yeomanry were able to briefly take the ridge, they were soon forced off.
 Heavy rainfall and cold weather severely tested both men and animals while they made several unsuccessful attempts to force their way up the steep, rocky sides of the ridge.
 But early in the afternoon more Ottoman reinforcements arrived from the north and counterattacked strongly.
 They forced the Yeomanry Mounted Division back into the deep ravine on the west side of the ridge.
 That night the Berkshire Yeomanry lay out on the ridge facing Ottoman units at close quarters in torrential rain, their horses in the deep valley below.
 The situation soon became serious and orders were given for all three brigades to break off and retire to Beit Ur el Foqa and a successful withdrawal was carried out after dark.
 No aerial support was possible, probably due to the weather, until No. 1 Squadron Australian Flying Corps carried out aerial bombing on Bireh village on 22 and 24 November.